technomancy/leiningen/README.md

  alt="Leiningen logo" title="The man himself" align="right" />

 > "Leiningen!" he shouted.
 "You're insane!
 They're not creatures you can
-> fight--they're an elemental--an 'act of God!'
+> fight&mdash;they're an elemental&mdash;an 'act of God!'
 Ten miles long, two
-> miles wide--ants, nothing but ants!
+> miles wide&mdash;ants, nothing but ants!
 And every single one of them a
 > fiend from hell..."
-> -- from Leiningen Versus the Ants by Carl Stephenson
+> - from Leiningen Versus the Ants by Carl Stephenson

 Leiningen is for automating Clojure projects without setting your hair on fire.